jezzsantos/saastack/docs/how-to-guides/020-api-endpoint.md

 ```

 In this case, we need to validate the inbound
 `Id` property, and make sure it is formatted like all the other identifiers used for resource in the codebase.
-So we dependency inject the
+So, we dependency-inject the
 `IIdentiferFactory` into the constructor, and we use the `IsEntityId(idFactory)` validator.

 #### Custom Validation Expressions